 What Features to Compare

 Although an electric toothbrush for kids could hardly be described as one of the more complicated tools, there are still quite a few elements you ought to consider before purchasing one for your kid.
 Not dissimilar to regular electric toothbrushes, the first thing you should take into consideration is the performance aspect of the model you are looking for.
 Despite a large variety of different products out there, every one of them falls under one of the two categories - an electric type or a sonic type, with each of these types having their own unique advantages over the other one.
 However, the driving force behind any electric toothbrush is the motor.
-When it comes to the motor, the things that separate them is the kind of technology they use in order to perform their main function and the number of strokes they can deliver.
+When it comes to motors, the things that separate them is the kind of technology they use in order to perform their main function and the number of strokes they can deliver.
+Likewise, the toothbrushes for kids shouldn’t be on the heavier side, when it comes to the overall weight of the brush.
+As for battery life, the majority of modern brushes usually utilize lithium-ion batteries nowadays, while only certain manufacturers still put regular AA or AAA batteries in their products.
+While it’s debatable which type of battery is better, having a sustainable appliance that can be recharged from the mains outlet is certainly a better choice in terms of the longevity and overall usability of the brush.

-All of the possible additional features is the last thing that you should look for in an electric toothbrush for kids.
-Some of them include a Bluetooth connectivity that will provide the parent with the opportunity to utilise a variety of interactive apps.
-These applications could prove useful in terms of getting the kid acquainted with the process of brushing his teeth and associating it with fun and excitement through a system of rewards and challenges.
-Certain manufacturers tend to implement illuminated displays given the kids' known disposition towards bright colours, while others may add a timer or a pulse reminder in order to remind your little one to properly brush his teeth.
+All of the possible additional features are the last things that you should look for in an electric toothbrush for kids.
+Some of them include Bluetooth connectivity that will provide the parent with the opportunity to utilise a variety of interactive apps.
+These applications could prove useful in terms of getting the kid acquainted with the process of brushing their teeth and associating it with fun and excitement through a system of rewards and challenges.
+Certain manufacturers tend to implement illuminated displays given children's known disposition towards bright colours, while others may add a timer or a pulsing reminder in order to remind your little one to properly brush their teeth.
+All these features certainly do help to encourage your little ones brushing their teeth properly and regularly, which helps to develop a healthy brushing routine.

 Did you know?